sparker888/wri-case-study/src/app/page.md

 8. **Legal Coverage**
 9. **Minimal Maintenance**

+This led to the project scope and a project agreement with specific deliverables that I will go into more detail on later.

 ---

 ## My Process

 #### Mapping the User Journey

-We covered the goals above.
-Once defined, I engage the team during initial discovery sessions with data from an Google Analytics.
+We covered the goals and business requirements above.
+Once defined and the project deliverables are signed off, I engaged the creative team in a discovery session with data from an Google Analytics.
 The team reviewed the data to determine page popularity and user flow through the site.
-This helped us to determine how we could improve content organization, particularly for the registration process.
+This helped us to prioritize where we should focus improvements on the user journey through the website, the content flow and organization, and details on how to improve the registration process in particular.

 ![Journey](/images/wireframe-wri.jpg)